koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Add a new file

 The next test is "should be able to add a new file".
-This is a simillar case with the first case.
+This is a simillar case with a previous case.
-I've implemented `appendInitialChildren` for The first one.
+I've implemented `appendInitialChildren` for the case.
 But this is not in a mounting phase.
 So I have to the same logic in `appendChild`.